• Skip to main content

 • Salt and pepper – kosher salt and ground black pepper enhance all of the other flavors of this dish and bring them all together.

-1. To make the enchiladas, first, preheat the oven to 400 degrees F.
+1. First, preheat the oven to 400°F.

 2. Then, add the olive oil to a large skillet over medium heat.
 When the oil is hot, add the onion and cook for five to six minutes or until the onion is tender and translucent.
 Add the garlic and cook for about 30 seconds.